 The following gauge estimates the number of dwelling units in a plan by multiplying dwelling unit per acre attribute values by each feature's area in acres: [DWELLING UNIT PER ACRE] * [ACRES].
 [DWELLING UNIT PER ACRE] is an attribute alias name.

-The following scenario indicator configuration creates a gauge that estimates daily water usage per household by multiplying dwelling unit per acre attribute values by each feature's area in acres, then multiplying the result by daily water consumption attribute values: ([DWELLING_UNIT] * [ACRES])*[WATER_CONSUMPTION].
+The following scenario indicator configuration creates a gauge that estimates daily water usage per household by multiplying dwelling unit per acre attribute values by each feature's area in acres, and multiplying the result by daily water consumption attribute values: ([DWELLING_UNIT] * [ACRES])*[WATER_CONSUMPTION].
 Attribute field names are used instead of alias names.
 A target of 50,000 is set, and the low-high ranges are reversed to indicate that lower values are preferable to higher.

 The following scenario indicator configuration creates a gauge that displays the average speed limit for all roads in a plan by averaging the speed limit attribute value: [SPEED_LIMIT].
 The equation operation is set to Average and only two range values (low and high) are specified.